- This topic has 7 replies, 2 voices, and was last updated 2019-08-19 at 16:04 by Danakeli Dasi.

 What, then, is the proper way to understand the connection between causal body, citta & prana?
 What actually carries the soul to its next destination after death?

-- This topic was modified 2 months, 2 weeks ago by Danakeli.
+- This topic was modified 5 months ago by Ashish Dalela.

 The causal body in my understanding is what we call the “unconscious” in Western psychology.
 It is called karana-sarira and is the body in which Maha Vishnu injects the soul into the causal ocean or the karana-samudra.
 It is outside the 7 layers of the universe, and is therefore, deeper than any of the subtle bodily instruments.
 A practical illustration of this distinction is that as the child grows up, we say that their mind and intellect and the senses are “developing”.